atecon/covid_19_forecast/README.md

 Data provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE) can be found here: https://github.com/CSSEGISandData/COVID-19

-The gretl code can be executed by the following steps
+The gretl code can be executed by two ways:
+Option A:
 	1) Clone the repo
 	2) open ./script/run.inp
 	3) Set your project path by setting the variable "DIR_WORK" accordingly
 	4) Execute

+Option B:
+	1) Clone the repo
+	2) Execute the shell-script run.sh

-The script downloads the latest CCSE-data, processes the raw data and aggregates things for getting a single time-series of worldwide confirmed cases.
-ARIMA types of models will be fitted and used for computing out-of-sample forecasts.
+The script downloads the latest CCSE-data, processes the raw data for obtaining a clean panel data set.
+Next, for each country-province combination two exercises are conducted:
+1) Expost forecasting analysis by restricting the training set to <CURRENT_DATE - MAX_HORIZON> where "CURRENT_DATE" refers to latest date for which data is available, and "MAX_HORIZON" is the set multi-step forecast horizon (default 7 days).
+2) Exante forecasting analysis for the forthcoming "MAX_HORIZON" days.

+The chosen forecasting method is of the ARIMA(p,d,q)-type.
+The default is an ARIMA(2,1,1) model but the user can set parameters of choice.
+For all forecasting exercises, 90% forecast intervals will be computed.